 Montpellier played a relatively minor role during the First World War; however, its citizens were forced to live under a puppet Vichy government as part of the Nazi occupation of France during the Second World War.
 It was a brutal time – The French police collaborated with the Nazis in rounding up hundreds of thousands of Jews and other “undesirables” for deportation to concentration camps.

-Yet despite the hardships of the Second World War, Montpellier greeted the latter half of the 20th century with a renewed optimism and sense of purpose.
+Yet despite the hardships of the Second World War, Montpellier greeted the latter half of the 20th century with a renewed optimism and a sense of purpose.
 Mass immigration from North Africa during the 1960s played a decisive part in transforming Montpellier into the cosmopolitan city it is today, imbuing the city with a vibrant food scene and the strength of multicultural diversity.
 It is this diversity and vibrancy that continues to attract hordes of visitors in the summer, not least because the Montpellier is ideally situated to explore the majestic Languedoc region.
 As the 17th- century philosopher John Locke once famously said: I find it much better to go twice (sic) to Montpellier than once to the other world.”
 We couldn’t agree more.

 Gastronomy & Wine

 No dish is more evocative of the Languedoc region than cassoulet, a casserole with beans and meat.
 Simple, yes, but the best examples from Montpellier’s talented firmament of chefs are divine comfort food fit for a king.
-There are at least three major varieties of cassoulet and the city’s numerous restaurants often prepare their own take on it.
+There are at least three significant varieties of cassoulet, and the city’s numerous restaurants often prepare their own take on it.
 The Languedoc is also famous for France’s most expensive cheese, Roquefort, made in the village south of Milau.

 However, there is far more to local cuisine than traditional dishes and expensive cheeses.
-Decades of immigration from North Africa and beyond has ensured that an exceptional variety of reasonably-priced ethnic food is available in cities like Montpellier.
+Decades of immigration from North Africa and beyond have ensured that an exceptional variety of reasonably-priced ethnic food is available in cities like Montpellier.
 Indeed, if curry has become an integral part of British cuisine, the same can be said about tajine and couscous in France.

 Montpellier is no exception to this trend, and today offers the hungry visitor a good range of dining options, from the traditional to the exotic.
-Le Petit Jardin on rue Jean-Jacques Rousseau is one of our favorites, a charming restaurant offering imaginative cuisine, affable service, and very affordable prices.
+Le Petit Jardin on rue Jean-Jacques Rousseau is one of our favorites, a charming restaurant offering imaginative cuisine, courteous service, and very affordable prices.
 Insensé is another hit, the restaurant attached to the Fabre museum delivers innovative dishes in a modern, chic environment.
-Le Bans des Gourmand, staffed by a friendly young team is another favorite with citizens in the know, serving delicious local dishes at wallet-friendly prices.
+Le Bans des Gourmand, staffed by a friendly young team, is another favorite with citizens in the know, serving delicious local dishes at wallet-friendly prices.
 The wine list is small but concise and full of local gems.

 Indeed, if you’re searching for characterful, fruit-driven wines at fair prices, then you have come to the right place.
 The revolution that has taken place in the Languedoc-Roussillon is one of the most dramatic changes to have occurred in France’s wine industry in recent times.
 Once derided as a region of cheap jug wine, the South of France is now proving its ability to make characterful, terroir-driven wines at highly competitive price points.